Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis: Methodology

+\paragraph{Cosine Stabilization Objective:} While angle optimization focuses on phase disentanglement, we employ a standard InfoNCE-style cosine loss to stabilize the global aspect-level semantic clustering.
+It maximizes the similarity between the query $z$ and its positive target $w$ while repelling in-batch negatives:

+where $\tau_{cos}$ acts as an inverse temperature scaling factor to control the penalty strength on hard negatives.

-\paragraph{Masked In-Batch Negative Objective:} Standard contrastive learning treats all other samples within a mini-batch as negative samples.
-In fine-grained ABSA, this naive assumption leads to ``False Negative Collisions''---samples sharing the same aspect and polarity are erroneously repelled.
-To counter this, we unroll our generated triplets into pairs and apply an anti-collision mask matrix $M$ based on their polarity labels.
-The masked in-batch negative loss is formulated as:
+\paragraph{Masked In-Batch Negative Objective:} Standard contrastive learning erroneously repels same-class samples in a mini-batch ("False Negative Collisions").
+We apply an anti-collision mask matrix $M$ to in-batch pairs based on polarity labels: